Florida school shooting: 'abject breakdown at all levels' | New Country 923

 Also in November 2017, Cruz was involved in a fight with the adult son of a woman he was staying with shortly after his mother died, according to a Palm Beach County Sheriff’s Office report.
 On Nov.
 28, a 22-year-old man at the Lake Worth home told the responding deputy the he tried to calm down Cruz, who had been punching holes in walls and breaking objects, but Cruz hit him in the jaw, and the man hit Cruz back.

-The deputy found Cruz a short time later at a nearby park.
-Cruz told the deputy he had been angry because he misplaced a photo of his recently deceased mother, and he apologized for losing his temper.
+A short time later at a nearby park, Cruz told the deputy he had been angry because he misplaced a photo of his recently deceased mother, and he apologized for losing his temper.

 The other man told the deputy he didn’t want Cruz arrested.
 He just wanted Cruz to calm down before coming home.

-Politicians under pressure to tighten gun laws in response to the mass shooting floated various plans Thursday, but most fell short of reforms demanded by student activists who converged Wednesday on Florida’s Capitol.
+Politicians under pressure to tighten gun laws in response to the slayings floated various plans Thursday, but most fell short of reforms demanded by student activists who converged Wednesday on Florida’s Capitol.

-Florida House Speaker Richard Corcoran said Thursday night that his chamber is going to recommend creating a special commission to investigate the “abject breakdown at all levels” that led to the shooting deaths.
-The Republican said the commission, likely be led by a parent of one of the slain children, would have subpoena power.
+Florida House Speaker Richard Corcoran said Thursday night that his chamber will recommend creating a special commission to investigate the “abject breakdown at all levels” that led to the shooting deaths.
+The Republican said the commission, likely led by a parent of one of the slain children, would have subpoena power.

-Corcoran said the news about the resource officer’s failure to respond did not dissuade him from moving ahead with what he was calling the “marshal” plan to let local law-enforcement officials train and deputize someone at the school who would be authorized to carry a gun.
+Corcoran said the resource officer’s failure to respond did not dissuade him from moving ahead with what he called the “marshal” plan to let local law-enforcement officials train and deputize someone at the school who would be authorized to carry a gun.

 State Sen. Bill Galvano, who is helping craft a bill in response to the shooting deaths, insisted the idea is not the same as arming teachers.
 He said the program would be optional and the deputized person would have to be trained by local law-enforcement agencies.